 When it comes to domestic violence cases, the stakes are high and the penalties are steep.
 In addition, these cases are often quite complex, with conflicting testimonies and heightened emotions on all sides.

 Your loved one will need a knowledgeable domestic violence lawyer who will fight aggressively for their rights in court.
-Call us at (770) 479-1500 for a free, confidential consultation today.
+Call us at (770) 479-1500 for a confidential consultation today.

 Amanda Speights is a co-founder and lead family law attorney at Speights Law, PC in Cherokee County.
 She is an experienced family law lawyer who handles an assortment of domestic cases, including divorce, child custody, child support, appeals and other types of litigation in the state of Georgia.
 To contact Amanda, please visit our contact page.